-Figure 2: Four pathways were found for benzene exit from the buried binding site in T4 lysozyme.
-Blue (a), orange (b), pink (c) and cyan (d) colors show benzene positions sampled during one WE simulation.
+FIGURE 2 Four pathways were found for benzene exit from the buried binding site in T4 lysozyme.
+Blue (a), orange (b), pink (c), and cyan (d) colors show benzene positions sampled during one WE simulation.
 Each color represents a different exit pathway.
-Benzene position in the crystal structure is shown in red sticks.
+The benzene position in the crystal structure is shown in red sticks.
 Only the T4L C-terminal domain is shown, but the complete protein was used in all simulations.
+To see this figure in color, go online.